Mixo-lydian/10C-HW1/README.md

 # 10C HW 1: Siete y medio

 This project is a single-player version of the game "siete y medio", where the goal is to draw cards to get closest to a score of 7.5 without going over ("busting").
 The player bets credits before each game, and faces an AI dealer who draws as long as their total is less than 5.5.
-On a win, the player receives twice their bet as a reward.
+On a win (player > dealer without busting, or dealer busts and player didn't), the player receives twice their bet as a reward.
 On a draw, the player receives their bet back.
-On a loss, the player loses their bet to the dealer.
+On a loss (player < dealer without busting, or player busts), the player loses their bet to the dealer.

 The goal of the game is to accumulate 1000+ credits, which means that the dealer must lose 900 credits.
-Doing so will result in a win.
-Reaching 0 credits will result in a loss.
+Doing so will result in an overall win.
+Reaching 0 credits, however, will result in an overall loss.
 All games are logged in an output text file.

 ---
 Files in this repo: